Vision and Aims for PE

 At St. Peter’s, Physical Education is a key feature in our curriculum in our drive to promote a healthy lifestyle.
 As part of our expansion to a Primary School, we now have a large school hall with a sports floor, climbing and rope frames, some challenging new large gymnastics equipment and lots of new general PE equipment.
 The children have access to the latter at playtimes as well as during lessons.
 We make good use of our local amenities, such as Vale Park for games and sporting events, and from Key Stage one onwards, the children attend swimming lessons with a professional coach at the King Alfred centre.
 We also have very good links with local schools such as St Mary's RC School just up the road from us and PACA, where we hold our annual Sports Day.
 All children participate in PE from Nursery up to Year 6.
 Throughout the year, the children engage in gymnastics, dance, outdoor games and multiskills.
 We take a cross-curricular approach to physical activities and ensure enjoyment by using games or apparatus during other lessons, such as Maths.
 Please see below and our photo gallery for photos of our sporting activities!

 We regularly monitor how we are using our Sports Premium throughout the year to continue to improve the quality and breadth of PE and Sport provision, including further increasing participation in PE and Sport so that all pupils develop healthy lifestyles and reach the performance levels they are capable of.

 Measuring the impact of the activities provided with Sports Premium funding can be achieved in several ways.
 We look at progress in PE, as well as other areas of development such as self-esteem, confidence and the numbers of pupils involved in sporting activities in and out of school.
 We also evaluate the impact of professional development opportunities in improving teaching and learning in PE.

-A full financial report on this academic year's expenditure will made be available on the website at the end of the school year.
+Our full 2020/2021 report on this academic year's expenditure is available to download at the top of this page.